-Litter trays should be scooped at least once a day, with solids removed.
+Litter trays should be scooped at least once a day (twice is better), with all solids removed.
 Clumping litter causes cat urine to clump (hence the name), obviously, making this easier to scoop out too.
 If too much litter has been removed, top up with a little fresh litter.

 Always wear rubber gloves when cleaning litter boxes and if you are pregnant you should avoid cleaning out litter boxes completely to avoid the risk of exposure to toxoplasmosis.